cruise-automation/webviz/packages/@cruise-automation/hooks/README.md

 # @cruise-automation/hooks

-A set of resusable React hooks.
+A list of resusable React hooks.

 ## Install